hyperledger-labs/splice/cluster/README.md

         `CNCLUSTER_SKIP_DOCKER_CHECK` environment variable to 1.
 This
         can also be added to `.envrc.private`.
       * One can skip redeploying the `infra` stack by supplying the `--skip-infra` flag.
+* `cncluster apply_sv` - Apply the sv-runbook Pulumi stack.
+      * You need to provide a `target-domain-cluster` argument, for instance `scratcha` for scratchneta.
 * `cncluster pdown` - Take down any installed resources populated with the `canton-network` Pulumi stack.
 * `cncluster create` - Create a new instance of the CN cluster in GCE,